fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 ### Milestone 2: Midterm Review

-In the second milestone, you will submit a document with your intermediate results.
+In the second milestone, you will submit a document and present your intermediate results.
 The goal is to show that your project is no longer just an idea: you have a working pipeline and early results that reduce risk for the rest of the semester.

 #### M2 Objectives

 By the midterm review, your team should be able to demonstrate:

 1. A crisp recap of the project direction: Restate the problem, target users/tasks, and your planned contribution (system/algorithm/interaction/workflow).
-2. Working data + infrastructure: You should have data access confirmed and a functioning pipeline.
+2. Working infrastructure: You should have access to the required data and/or tools.
 3. A functional prototype (not slides-only): At minimum, a working end-to-end "vertical slice" that supports one core task on real data.
 4. Intermediate results that inform decisions: For example, performance measurements, early design iterations, baseline comparisons, ablation results, pilot user feedback, or a case study walkthrough.
 5. A revised plan based on what you learned: What changed since M1?
 What’s the new scope, risks, and next steps?